SUSE/zypper-docker/README.md

 ### List all the available images:

-List all the Docker images that are based on openSUSE or SLE.
-Note that any system with `zypper` installed is considered to be based on either openSUSE or SLE.
+List all the Docker images that are based on openSUSE or SLE (that is, any system with the `zypper` command installed).
 Here's an example:

 ```
 mssola:~ $ docker images